Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 6. We cannot make logical statements about set elements directly.
 At best, we can make universal ("for all") statements about elements based on which sets they inhabit.

-As we will see, there will
+As we will see, there will be some "unexcluded middle" statements.
+For example, there may exist

+$$ A \con

 # The Pointless Topology